jfrog/frogbot/README.md

 The Frogbot GitHub scan workflow is:
 1. The developer opens a pull request.
-2. The Frogbot workflow automatically gets triggered and a [GitHub environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named _frogbot_ is pending for the maintainer's approval:
+2. The Frogbot workflow automatically gets triggered and a [GitHub environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named `frogbot` becomes pending for the maintainer's approval.

 [![](./images/github-pending-deployment.png)](#running-frogbot-on-github)